-22 Keywords: graphene, Fibonacci superlattice, velocity barriers.
+Keywords: graphene, Fibonacci superlattice, velocity barriers.

-24 1.
-INTRODUCTION
+1. INTRODUCTION

-26 Graphene and the graphene-based structures draw the great attention of researchers in recent years.
-It is 27 explained by the unique physical properties of graphene, and also by good prospects of its use in the 28 nanoelectronics (see e.g. [1-4]).
-It is convenient to operate the behaviour of the Weyl-Dirac fermions in 29 graphene by means of the external electric and magnetic fields, and a lot of publications are devoted to the corresponding problem for this reason.
-Recently one more way of controlling the electronic properties 30 31 of the graphene structures, namely by means of the spatial change of the Fermi velocity was offered [5-32 10].
-Some ways of fabrication of structures in which the Fermi velocity of quasi-particles is spatially 33 dependent value were approved [5, 6].
-This achievement of technology opens new opportunities for 34 receiving of the nanoelectronic devices with the desirable transport properties.
+Graphene and the graphene-based structures draw the great attention of researchers in recent years.
+It is explained by the unique physical properties of graphene, and also by good prospects of its use in the nanoelectronics (see e.g. [1-4]).
+It is convenient to control the behaviour of the Weyl-Dirac fermions in graphene by means of the external electric and magnetic fields, and a lot of publications are devoted to the corresponding problem for this reason.
+Recently one more way of controlling the electronic properties of the graphene structures, namely by means of the spatial change of the Fermi velocity was offered [5-10].
+Some ways of fabrication of structures in which the Fermi velocity of quasi-particles is spatially dependent value were approved [5, 6].
+This achievement in the technology opens new opportunities for receiving the nanoelectronic devices with the desirable transport properties.

-It is known that the solution of this problem can be promoted in no small measure by use of the 35 superlattices.
-This explains the emergence of a lot of publications in which the charge carriers behaviour 36 in graphene superlattices of various types is investigated; these SL include the strictly periodic, the 37 38 disordered ones, SL with barriers of various nature - electrostatic, magnetic, barriers of Fermi velocity.
-39 (As the last, we understand the areas of graphene where quasi-particles have different Fermi velocity, smaller or bigger than in the pristine graphene).
-Among the specified works, there are some devoted to 40 41 the quasi-periodic graphene SL [11-15].
-The quasi-periodic structures, as known, possess the unusual 42 electronic properties of special interest (see e.g. [16]).
+It is known that the solution of this problem can be promoted to the great extent by use of the superlattices.
+This explains the emergence of a number of publications in which the charge carriers behaviour in graphene superlattices of various types is investigated; these SL include the strictly periodic, the disordered ones, SL with barriers of various nature - electrostatic, magnetic, barriers of Fermi velocity (under which we understand the areas of graphene where quasi-particles have different Fermi velocity, smaller or bigger than in the pristine graphene).
+Among the specified works, there are some devoted to the quasi-periodic graphene SL [11-15].
+The quasi-periodic structures, as known, possess the unusual electronic properties of special interest (see e.g. [16]).

 Motivated by the circumstances stated above we formulate the purpose of this work as follows: to study the main features of the energy spectra of the quasi-periodical graphene-based Fibonacci superlattices with the velocity barriers.
-We choose the Fibonacci SL because they are considered as the classical quasi-periodic objects, and the majority of the works associated with research of the quasi-periodic systems deals merely with them.
+We choose the Fibonacci SL because they are considered as the classical quasi-periodic objects, and the majority of the works associated with research of the quasi-periodic systems deal merely with them.

-48 2.
-MODEL AND FORMULAE
+2. MODEL AND FORMULAE

 Consider the one-dimensional graphene superlattice in which regions with various values of the Fermi velocity are located along the 0x axis: elements a and b refer to $v_a$ and $v_b$ velocities respectively.
 Elements a and b are arranged along SL according to the Fibonacci rule so that, for example, we have for the fourth Fibonacci generation (sequence): $s_4=abaab$ .
-Generally, between the barriers corresponding to elements a and b, there is a quantum well for which the Fermi velocity is equal to unity as in a pristine graphene: $v_w = v_0$ .
+Generally, between the barriers corresponding to elements a and b, there is a quantum well for which the Fermi velocity is equal to unity as in a pristine graphene: $v_w = v{\theta}$ .